 What are the standardized test requirements for the MALD program?

-All applicants to the MALD program are required to take the Graduate Record Examination (GRE).
+All applicants to the MALD program are required to submit results for the Graduate Record Examination (GRE) or the Graduate Management Admissions Test (GMAT).
 Subject tests of the GRE are not required.
-You may substitute the Graduate Management Admissions Test (GMAT) for the GRE.

 If you are an international student and your native language is not English and you have not earned a university degree where English was the primary language of instruction, then you are required to take either the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English (PTE Academic).